google/xls/xls/modules/zstd/README.md

 `MemReader` procs are used by those modules to communicate with the external memory through the AXI interface.
 Internal modules decode the acquired parts of the frame and return responses with the results back to the top level proc.

-The processing units also output the decoded blocks of data through a stream-based interface to `SequenceExecutor` and further to `Repacketizer` procs.
+The processing units also output the decoded blocks of data through a stream-based interface to the `SequenceExecutor` proc.
-Those procs perform the last steps of the decoding before the final output is sent out back to the memory under the address stored in the `Output Buffer` CSR or through the stream-based output channel.
+This proc performs the last step of the decoding before the final output is sent out back to the memory under the address stored in the `Output Buffer` CSR by the `MemWriter` proc.
-Once the decoding process is completed, the decoder sends the `Notify` signal and transitions back to the `IDLE` state.
+Once the decoding process is completed and the decoded frame is written back to the memory, the decoder sends the `Notify` signal and transitions back to the `IDLE` state.

 ### Internal modules